PuffinDev/ConGen/README.md

 # Features

-- An python library for generating words and text
+- An python library for generating words & text
 - Easy to use GUI
+- Load & save config from files
 - Weighted chances of spesific letters
-- Advanced patterns with probabilities and groups
+- Advanced patterns with probabilities & groups
 - Pseudotext generation
 - IPA translation
+- Rewrites / character replacement

 <br/>